 The Affordable Care Act and Asian Americans and Pacific Islanders

 The Affordable Care Act will help make health insurance coverage more affordable and accessible for millions of Americans.
-For Asian Americans and Pacific Islanders, like other racial and ethnic minorities, the law will address inequities in health care and increase access to quality, affordable health coverage, invest in prevention and wellness, and give individuals and families more control over their care.
+For Asian Americans and Pacific Islanders, like other racial and ethnic minorities, the law addresses inequities in access to quality, affordable health coverage.
+The Affordable Care Act invests in prevention and wellness, and gives individuals and families more control over their care.

 - An estimated 2.5 million Asian American women with private health insurance now have guaranteed access to women’s preventive services without cost sharing.
 These services include well-woman visits, HPV testing, counseling services, breastfeeding support, mammograms and screenings for cervical cancer, prenatal care, and other services.

 - 867,000 elderly and disabled Asian Americans and Pacific Islanders who receive health coverage from Medicare also have access to many preventive services with no cost-sharing, including annual wellness visits with personalized prevention plans, diabetes and colorectal cancer screening, bone mass measurement and mammograms.

 - 121,000 Asian American young adults between ages 19 and 25 who would have been uninsured, including 53,000 Asian American women, now have coverage under their parent’s employer-sponsored or individually purchased health plan.

 - About 5.5 million Asian Americans, including 2.1 million adult Asian American women, no longer have lifetime limits on their health insurance plans thanks to the Affordable Care Act.

 - Major federal investments to improve quality of care are improving management of chronic diseases that are more prevalent among Asian Americans and Pacific Islanders.

 - Investments in data collection and research will help us better understand the causes of health care disparities and develop effective programs to eliminate them.